apt-get purge xcompmgr

 You shall see no errors from the list of dependencies.

 Well, now download the original compton 0.1~beta2 package for Debian Jessie from Debian’s website.
-Debian Jessie is the current unstable and future stable release of Debian: https://packages.debian.org/jessie/amd64/compton/download
+Debian Jessie is the current unstable and future stable release of Debian.
+You shall be able to find compton 0.1~beta2 at https://packages.debian.org/jessie/amd64/compton/download but you can also find it inside the package you downlaoded before (here)

-Once the file has been downloaded, install it by typing as root the following command:
+Once the .deb file has been downloaded, install it by typing as root the following command:

 # dpkg --ignore-depends=libc6 --ignore-depends=libconfig9 -i compton_0.1~beta2-1_amd64.deb